550+ 5-Star ReviewsWhatsApp

 It is important to evaluate the SJT book that you are using, as the quality of the questions will determine the quality of your ukcat situational judgement practice.

-For the best free SJT questions, check out the official SJT questions on the UCAT website, remember there are no SJT past papers available for the UCAT.
+For the best free SJT questions, work through the official practice materials and mock tests on the UCAT website, and remember there are no SJT past papers available for the UCAT.
+Treat the official questions as your benchmark, because they are written to the same marking standard as the real exam.

 It is important to stick to principles from each question that you do, to ensure you do not make the same mistake again.